 5. Professional Evaluations (PEF is a traditional letter of evaluation).
 You must submit 2 PEF evaluations in the PASS application.

-6. Curriculum Vitae.
-A curriculum vitae should be emailed to UMICHorthocv@umich.edu.
+7. Curriculum Vitae.
+A curriculum vitae (CV) must be uploaded to your PASS application.

 The Orthodontics program participates in the Postdoctoral Dental Matching Program.
 After all interviews are complete and Match results are announced, accepted candidates will be contacted to submit a secondary University of Michigan application.